Set up connection to database

 4 Noah F 305 2020 None None

-A right join works similarly to the left join, except that non-matching rows in the right table are kept instead of the left table.
-SQLite doesn’t support right joins directly, but we can perform the same join by reversing the order of relations when we use LEFT JOIN:
+Note that SQLite doesn’t support right joins directly, but we can perform the same join by swapping the order of relations, then using LEFT JOIN:

 query = '''